harbour/core/contrib/gtwvw/doc/intro.en.md

 Notes:
-MainCoord Mode is meant to be the quickest way of porting an existing Clipper application to Harbour + GTWVW.
+MainCoord Mode is meant to be the quickest way of porting an existing Cl*pper application to Harbour + GTWVW.

 # Minimize, Maximize and Repainting